AyoCodess/cross-platfrom-infrastructure-expo_vite/README.md

 3. a vite app configured to use react-native-dom instead of react dom

-4. ui library, which would exist along with the test ui library project in a different repo.
+4. ui library, which would exist along with the test ui library project in a different repo going forward.